 The Venetian Las Vegas opened to classic Italian fanfare, including singing gondoliers.
 The themed resort was an amazing success, even fueling ‘the overall renaissance of Las Vegas itself,’ according to Fortune magazine.

 Las Vegas Sands Inc. became public and changed its name to Las Vegas Sands Corp.
 With true pioneering spirit and having seen the financial opportunities in Asia before his competitors, Adelson opened Sands Macao in Macau (SAR), China.

-From 2004, the company extended its presence in Asia, filling the bay between the Coloane and Taipa islands in Macao, while overcoming the challenge of space, creating what Adelson called the Cotai Strip.
+From 2004, the company extended its presence in Asia.
+To overcome the challenge of space, Adelson saw the opportunity to fill the bay between the Coloane and Taipa islands in Macao, creating the Cotai Strip.
 The Venetian Macao, then the largest inhabited building in the world, was built in just three years.
 The spectacular hotel officially opened at 7:18 p.m. on August 28, 2007, a time believed to have good feng shui.
 During the same year, The Palazzo Las Vegas opened in December.
-Upon completion, it displaced the Pentagon as the largest building in the United States in terms of floor space at the time.
+Upon completion, it displaced the Pentagon as the largest building in terms of floor space in the United States at the time.
 When The Palazzo opened its doors, the world was treated to a stunning combination of elegant, understated luxury and ground-breaking design.